 Download it, gather your items, and start experimenting with what helps your body feel calm and steady.

-Part education, part experience—this workbook is designed to help you understand what’s happening inside your body when you’re overwhelmed, and how to work with it instead of against it.
+Part education, part experience: This workbook is designed to help you understand what’s happening inside your body when you’re overwhelmed, and how to work with it instead of against it.

-Created by therapist and clinical supervisor Jodi Randle, LCPC, CADC, Regulate blends the science of the nervous system with reflective, real-world practices.
+Regulate blends the science of the nervous system with reflective, real-world practices.
 It’s for anyone who wants to feel more connected, grounded, and at ease in their body.

 Inside, you’ll find clear explanations, guided reflection prompts, and simple sensory tools to help you: